 for a debut book of poetry.

 The Gerald Lampert Memorial Award is given in the memory of Gerald Lampert, an arts administrator who organized authors’ tours and took a particular interest in the work of new writers.
 The award recognizes a first book of poetry published by a Canadian.
-With a prize of $2,000, it is presented each year at the LCP Annual Conference in June, with the shortlist announced in April.
+The award carries a $2,000 prize.

 2020 Book Awards:

 Submissions for book awards for books published in 2020 will open on Tuesday, September 8, 2020.
 Please stay tuned to this page for current submission guidelines, as they will be adjusted to accommodate the administrative impact of COVID-19 on the League office.